ccris02/DOT_KSM_Logs/README.md

 ## You can review some of the reported Bugs here and report new once https://github.com/paritytech/polkadot/issues

-## To see your logs you can run this commend
+## To see your logs you can run this command
 ```
 sudo journalctl -u polkadot.service -n 1000
 ```